 Marketing Research can be defined as an organizational function that links the consumer, customer and public to the markets through information.
 The purpose of marketing research is to help managers make better decisions.
 In today’s “information economy,” organizations are constantly looking for better and more timely information to get ahead of their competition.
 Marketing researchers provide them with that insight.

 After evaluating hundreds of jobs using growth, pay, stress levels and other variables, Money Magazine rated a career as a marketing research analyst as one of the ten top choices.
-This is supported by similar reports from the Bureau of Labor Statistics indicating that marketing and survey researcher positions are projected to grow 28 percent from 2008 to 2018, which far exceed the average for all occupations (Bureau of Labor Statistics, 2010.)
-The median income of research analysts is now $61,070 annually, although in certain industries marketing analysts can make much more (Bureau of Labor Statistics, 2010.)
+This is supported by similar reports from the Bureau of Labor Statistics indicating marketing and survey researcher positions are projected to grow 28 percent from 2008 to 2018, which far exceeds the average for all occupations (Bureau of Labor Statistics, 2010).
+The median income of research analysts is now $61,070 annually, although in certain industries, marketing analysts can make much more (Bureau of Labor Statistics, 2010).

 - Desire to understand consumers in depth

 - Ability to understand managers’ problems, opportunities and information requirements

 - Understanding of how to develop and test hypotheses